 Covid-19.
 It is all we seem to be able to speak about, and for good reason.
 This virus has gripped the world and completely changed the way we think about daily life and of course Train Travel.
 Train Travel is a mode of transport many use not just for holiday pleasure, but for work commutes as well.

 - Train Transport Is The Eco-Friendly Way To Travel.
 This article is written to educate about Train Travel by Save A Train, The Cheapest Train Tickets Website In The World.

 So, What Is The Train Travel Industry Advise On Traveling?

 Let’s discuss what the train industry is doing to keep you safe.
-The majority of train stations are intensifying its cleaning protocol for trains and stations.
+The majority of train stations are intensifying their cleaning protocol for trains and stations.
 Besides intensifying cleaning, the frequency on trains and at stations has also increased.
-Cleaning occurs on an hourly basis, and includes the use of disinfectant to wipe down handrails, doorknobs, handles and restrooms.
-Additional antibacterial products, including sanitizers and wipes, are being provided at stations, on trains and in employee work areas.
+Cleaning occurs on an hourly basis and includes the use of disinfectant to wipe down handrails, doorknobs, handles, and restrooms.
+Additional antibacterial products, including sanitizers and wipes, are being provided at stations, on trains, and in employee work areas.